freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ### Underage Users

-Our Terms of Service require that freeCodeCamp users be at least 13 years of age.
+Our [Terms of Service](https://www.freecodecamp.org/terms) require that freeCodeCamp users be at least 13 years of age.
 In the event that a user reveals that they are under the age of 13, send them the below message and delete their forum account (if deletion is not available, suspending the account is sufficient).

-Then email [Quincy](https://forum.freecodecamp.org/u/QuincyLarson) (quincy@freecodecamp.org) or [Mrugesh](https://forum.freecodecamp.org/u/raisedadead) (mrugesh@freecodecamp.org) to delete the user's freeCodeCamp account as well.
+**Email `support[at]freecodecamp.org` to delete the user's freeCodeCamp account as well.**

 ```markdown
 SUBJECT: Users under 13 are not allowed to use the forum per Terms of Service